Cosgrove Hall Films: Cosgrove Hall Films

+was not interested in investing in Cosgrove Hall.
+A financial review decided that the company was no longer viable.

-The company was again put under review by ITV plc in October 2009, being absorbed, and ceasing to exist, a few months later.
+The company was again put under review by ITV plc in October 2009, being absorbed, and ceasing to exist a few months later.
 Cosgrove Hall was developing Theodore, a CGI-animated series, when ITV absorbed the company.
+Despite being absorbed, the company is still classified as an "Active" business on Companieshouse.

+Legacy

 The land occupied by Cosgrove Hall's studios, in Albany Road, Chorlton, adjacent to the town's telephone exchange, which had stood empty for two years, was finally sold in the summer of 2010 to a housing development company.
 The intention was to demolish the historic studios and build retirement flats.
 During 2012, the studios were eventually demolished as part of the above development.
 Urban explorers who visited the site during the demolition found and photographed some models and backgrounds used in previous productions.
 Coincidentally, during April of that year it was announced that during the past summer, prior to the death of Mark Hall, he and Brian Cosgrove had pitched the idea of resurrecting the brand to possible investors.

-Brian Cosgrove is now the executive producer at CHF Entertainment, as was Hall until his untimely death.
+Brian Cosgrove became the executive producer at CHF Entertainment, (defunct 2019), as was Hall until his death.
 On 18 November 2011, Cosgrove Hall Films closed down due to Mark Hall’s death of cancer at the age of 75.
-Now, CHF Entertainment are actively working on a number of television series, including Pip Ahoy!, which is aimed at pre-school children and HeroGliffix, which is aimed at older children.
+CHF Entertainment had actively worked on a number of television series, including Pip Ahoy!, which was aimed at preschool children, and HeroGliffix, which was aimed at older children.